ccutrer/waterfurnace_aurora/README.md

 it can decipher.
 This includes raw register values for registers that are not recognized.
 This is used when you are connected between an AID Tool or AWL and the ABC.
 Trigger an action on the AID Tool or the Symphony website, watch the dump, and guess what's what!
-It has several options (see `--help`) tweak its output, but the most useful is `-q` which combines several of them to only print when registers actually change, and exclude known, frequently updating values (like power usage sensors):
+It has several options (see `--help`) to tweak its output, but the most useful is `-q` which combines several of them to only print when registers actually change, and exclude known, frequently updating values (like power usage sensors):